For self-published authors, a mailing list is a bit like having insurance.

 Secondly, people only unsubscribe when they get an email, so why increase the chances of this occurring by sending too many emails.
 Thirdly, I’m lazy, and sending bulk emails is a lot of hard work.

-Ok, I’m lazy, and I don’t like bulk email, but I have my mailing list that no one can take away from me.
+Okay, I’m lazy, and I’m not too fond of bulk email, but I have my mailing list that no one can take away from me.